jgaa/logfault/README.md

 This is fine.
 Even large Windows application vendors ignores this inconvenience in their logging.
 Blame Microsoft for making it very hard to support the EventLog in 3rd party applications.

-Example of application logging to the Windows event-log:
+Example of application logging to the Windows EventLog:

 ```C++
 #define LOGFAULT_USE_WINDOWS_EVENTLOG